-- B. Otherwise, if LSP look up the appropriate metric/imperial factor. - If no meter asset information can be found, reject the meter point. - 13.
-Calculate the weighted average CV for the formula year, calculated as
+B. Otherwise, if LSP look up the appropriate metric/imperial factor.

+If no meter asset information can be found, reject the meter point.

+13. Calculate the weighted average CV for the formula year, calculated as
-WAALP FormulaYear or Part Thereof WAALP Formula Year or Part Thereon

 14. Convert the formula year volume to energy in kWh by multiplying the output of Steps 11, 12 and 13 together.
 In summary, depending on the market sector of the meter point, this will be